intunioab/jitsi-outlook/README.md

 This Outlook add-in adds a randomly generated Jitsi link to an appointment (while in the appointment creation window).
 It was built based on the Yeoman generator, as described in the this [guide](https://learn.microsoft.com/en-us/office/dev/add-ins/quickstarts/outlook-quickstart?tabs=yeomangenerator).

-> This project is not being actively worked on by its creators (other than regular updates).
-No new features will be added in the near future, but feel free to fork and work on your own adjustments.

 ![Example image of the generated Jitsi signature](screenshot.png "Example image of the generated Jitsi signature")

 ## **Configuration**